scloud19/SECipedia/AWS/EC2.md

 				These types of instances don't support the "stop" action, only terminate.

 				Data is deleted if the instance fails.

+				Instance attributes are fixed for the life of an instance
+					EX: You can't change the instance type, kernel, RAM disk, and user data, etc.  This is because you can't STOP the instance to make the changes.

+					Cost benefits vs EBS backed instances
+						Instance Store Backed
+							You're charged for instance usage and storing your AMI in S3

+						EBS Backed
+							You're charged for instance usage, EBS volume usage, and storing your AMI as an EBS snapshot

 		Amazon Linux AMI
 			Comes with a lot of items, including the AWS command line.
 Very helpful because you don't have to install the CLI every time you boot up a new instance